onetonfoot/ExprManipulation/README.md

 ## Transform

 Transform can be used to create a new expression, it applies a function to each node in the Expr tree starting from the leaves.
-For example to replace the power call with plus.
+For example to replace all the numbers with 1.

 ```julia
 transform(input_expr) do node